Violence prevention and trauma reduction in psychiatric healthcare workplaces:

 3. Develop an implementation facilitation manual and evaluate its acceptability through stakeholder feedback.

-Violence prevention and trauma reduction in Canadian hospitals invitation to participate in survey
+Violence prevention and trauma reduction in Canadian hospitals: an invitation to participate in a focus group

 Your insights are essential if you are the Vice President of Human Resources, an Occupational Health representative, or an employee representative from a worker association or union at a Canadian hospital.
 We want to hear from you.
-Your perspective will significantly contribute to understanding and improving the workplace environment in healthcare settings.
-Please complete the form below; we will provide you with a link to our survey.
+Your perspective will significantly contribute to understanding and improving the workplace environment in mental healthcare settings.
+Please complete the form below, and we will contact you regarding our focus group plans.

 This Project is in part funded by WorkSafeBC